dwinter/computing-for-biologists/index.md

 CODE OF CONDUCT
 {% endcomment %}
 <p id="code-of-conduct">
-<strong>Code of Conduct:</strong> Much of the content of this workhop is based
-Data Carpentry lesson.
-We ask that all participantsconform to The Carpentries
+<strong>Code of Conduct:</strong>  We ask that all participants conform to The Carpentries
 <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 This document also outlines how to report an incident if needed.
 </p>